scikit-learn/enhancement_proposals/slep011/proposal.rst

         return est.__class__(**params)

-Note how one can pass a RandomState instance to `statistical` in order to obtain a sequence of estimators that have different RNGs.
-This is used in particular in `cross_val_score`.
+Note how one can pass a RandomState instance as the `statistical` parameter, in order to obtain a sequence of estimators that have different RNGs.
+This is used in particular in the above `cross_val_score`.

 Use-cases support
 -----------------